mzeis/Magento-Extension-Sample-Readme/README.md

 Installation
 ------------
-1. Install the extension using [Composer](https://getcomposer.org/), [modman](https://github.com/colinmollenhour/modman)  or copy all the files to the according Magento direcories manually.
+1. Install the extension using [Composer](https://getcomposer.org/),
+[modman](https://github.com/colinmollenhour/modman) or copy all the files to the according Magento directories manually.

 Uninstallation
 --------------